alexkarargyris/Caffe_OpenCV_Android_App/README.md

 # Caffe OpenCV Android App
 This is an example of an Android app that uses OpenCV DNN module to load a Caffe model and predict an image.
+It is basically the OpenCV tutorial for DNN: http://docs.opencv.org/master/d5/de7/tutorial_dnn_googlenet.html#gsc.tab=0

 ## Prerequisites